|Homepage:||Click to visit|

 The TWC internship program includes the following components:

 Internship (2 credits Fall or Spring Semester):

 Once a student is accepted to the program, they will be paired with an internship advisor to guide them through the internship matching process.
 TWC maintains an internship partner network that includes over 600 organizations.
 TWC’s internship advisor will discuss a student’s individual interests, review their resume, and explore potential placement options with them.
 TWC will then submit a student’s materials for targeted internship opportunities, after which the student will interview with interested sites and decide whether to accept or decline any offers.
 All accepted students are guaranteed an internship placement.
 Should students choose to do so, they can also arrange an internship on their own initiative, however students are strongly advised to speak with their internship advisor first.

 Although the program is based in Washington, D.C. and most of the internship sites will be located within the city limits, it is possible for students to take advantage of internship opportunities almost anywhere within the Washington metropolitan area by using public transportation.

-Students are offered several internship opportunities based on preferences expressed on their application, and then are free to decide which internship offer to accept.
 Students work at their internship sites 4 to 4.5 days a week.
 The internship experience is graded jointly by the internship site supervisor and the TWC program supervisor.
 The grade earned is reported on the Dickinson transcript, but the grade is not calculated as part of the student's GPA.

 Academic Course (1 credit):